Blog

 What if someone is disrespectful?
 Is that authentic?

 But what exactly is disrespect?
 I’ve been in conversations where simply disagreeing or questioning someone’s view is immediately labeled as disrespect.
 For many, disrespect is a matter of perception, and it’s not always clear-cut.
-I’d say it crosses into true disrespect when it becomes immoral or intentionally demeaning—then it’s clearly inauthentic.
-But let’s be real, authenticity doesn’t mean aligning with everyone.
-It’s about being true, not necessarily agreeable, and standing firm without crossing into harmful territory.
+I’d say it crosses boundaries when it becomes immoral or intentionally demeaning—That may be authentic for some…but it is helpful?

 Authenticity is not about being “liked”